xcfem/xc/doc/how_to_start.md

 Some links you can find useful if you want to start using XC.
 Feel free  making suggestions to enhance this document.

+## How to contribute to open source projects

+This is all about cooperation.
+If you're new to open source projects you can take a look to [this article](https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/).

 ## XC installation

 See [here](https://github.com/xcfem/xc/blob/master/install/install.md)